silvanatrabalon/learning/public/guides/javascript-en.md

 ```

 ## Named Function
-**Description:** A function with a declared name, hoisted to the top of its scope, and available before its definition is encountered.
+**Description:** A function, hoisted to the top of its scope, and available before its definition is encountered.
 **Example:**
 ```javascript
 // 1.
 Named Function